It’s January 2024, a new day for the agency.

 But it isn’t the real story.

 The truth?
 We’ve spent the best part of a decade circling the elephant, considering how we might start eating it (and whether we even have the appetite in the first place).
-All the time, we’ve been busy giving expert advice to clients on why they absolutely must eat the elephant, and how to go about it.
+All the while, we’ve been busy giving expert advice to clients on why they absolutely must eat their elephant, and how to go about it.

-That elephant of course is niching – favourite buzzword of brand strategists across the land (few can last more than 10 minutes before raising an eyebrow and uttering the words: “You really must find your niche”.)
+That elephant of course is niching – favourite buzzword of brand strategists across the land (few last more than 10 minutes in a sales call before uttering the words: “You really need to find your niche”.)

-Here’s the lowdown on niching, and our answers to the questions we know you probably have (but might just be too shy to ask)…
+Here’s the lowdown on niching, and our answers to some of the questions we've had around our decision…

 Put simply, a niche is a deliberate choice of where you will play and how you will win there.
 It’s the intentional, focused positioning of your brand in the market and mind of your audience.